 Remote techniques that transmit reliable data from the moisture measuring instrument in the field to hand-held electronic devices are currently available.
-Irrigators support their on-site field moisture measurement with rainfall data and use a check-book approach or a computer modeling program to predict crop water use.
-A significant number of new tools have been developed to automate the process and improve remote communication between in-field monitoring devices and the irrigator.
-Remote moisture sensing will become more common as the technology improves and becomes more cost effective, as it can save a producer time and money by reducing the need to check fields as frequently.
+Irrigators can use on-site field moisture measurement with rainfall data, use a check-book approach or a computer modeling program to predict crop water use.
+New tools have been developed to automate the process of data collected by field monitoring devices.
+Remote moisture sensing will become more common as the technology advances and becomes more affordable.

 More information can be found in the recently updated the Irrigation Scheduling Manual.